Online Percentage Calculator – Fast & Free

 - Personal finance: Loan repayments, APR comparisons, investment returns, most of the numbers that matter in personal finance are percentages once you look at them closely.

-- Business decisions: Revenue growth, margin analysis, headcount changes, percentages turn up in business at every level, from pricing to hiring.
+- Business decisions: Revenue growth, margin analysis, and headcount comparisons turn up in business at every level, from pricing to hiring.

 - Science and research: Experimental accuracy, survey margins, population comparisons all get expressed as percentages, and percent error is a standard part of any measurement discipline.